cognitedata/oryx/README.md

 Support for `Newtonsoft.Json` is made available using the [`Oryx.NewtonsoftJson`](https://www.nuget.org/packages/Oryx.NewtonsoftJson/) extension.

-The `json` decode HTTP handler decodes the response into user defined type of `'TResult`.
+The `json` decode HTTP handler decodes the response into a user-defined type of `'TResult`.

 ```fs
 val json : HttpHandler<HttpContent,'TResult>